 “The AAB is a group of diverse and successful alumni who can inform others about Landmark College and support current students and the Board of Trustees,” said Genevieve.
 “I serve on the AAB to give back to the school that changed my life.”

 Genevieve worked for a Code and Zoning/Building Expediting company in New York City until December 2014.
 Since then, she has enjoyed being a full-time mom to three awesome children.
 In her spare time, she offers consultation in organization and time management.

 “Alumni can help the College grow by raising awareness of its unique mission.
 Alums can explain to students and families that there are hope and another path to success.”

 Michael owns and operates BIS Computer Solutions, Inc. He lives in Pasadena, California, and serves on the boards of nonprofit organizations that help children and teens.

 “Moving on in the world after Landmark College can be tough, and knowing there is an alumni community can be a big help.”

-“The Alumni Board is special because it’s not here for networking, but for the true love of the College,” said Stephen.
-“It is alumni who build endowment funds that ensure the future of Landmark.”
+“The Alumni Board is special because it’s not here for networking but for the true love of the College,” said Stephen.
+“It is alumni who build endowment funds that ensure the future of Landmark College.”

 Stephen owns and operates Sack Energy Co., a fifth-generation energy company in Connecticut.
-He lives in West Hartford, Conn., with his wife and four children.
+He lives in West Hartford, Connecticut, with his wife and four children.

-Andrea is an art teacher at the Windward School in White Plains, N.Y.,a school for students in grades 1 through 9 with language-based learning differences.
+Andrea is an art teacher at the Windward School in White Plains, New York, for students in grades 1 through 9 with language-based learning differences.

-Theo is a Kurzweil Specialist for the LD/ADD Academic Support Program at Lesley University.
-She also trains and supports students in using Dragon and The Smartpen.
+Theo is the former Kurzweil Specialist for the LD/ADD Academic Support Program at Lesley University.
+She also privately trains and supports students in using Dragon and The Smartpen.